raphaelquast/EOmaps/docs/installation.rst

     pip install eomaps[all_nogui] # All optional dependencies (except ``Qt`` GUI framework)

-In addition, you can also select only specific dependency-groups to activate only selected features:
+In addition, you can use the following dependency-groups to activate only selected features:

 .. code-block:: console